Beautiful Puglia – A Road Trip Itinerary

 From Lecce, head inland towards Alberobello, one of the top things to do in Puglia, passing the pretty town of Martina Franca on the way, well worth a stop if you’re not in a hurry.

-The approach to Alberobello through the Itria Valley is one of the best scenic drives in Puglia, rolling countryside full of perfectly planted rows of olive trees and vines and fields full of wildflowers begging to be photographed.
+The approach to Alberobello through the Itria Valley is one of the best scenic drives in Puglia.
+The surrounding area is one of rolling countryside full of perfectly planted rows of olive trees and vines and fields full of wildflowers begging to be photographed.

 Alberobello is a UNESCO World Heritage Site and home of the famous Alberobello Trulli houses; a distinctive circular building with a conical roof.
 Trulli are built from local limestone stacked without using mortar.